bionick87/2019-nCoV/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+This [license](./LICENSE.md) applies to all published OONI data.

 ## Acknowledgments